zenika-open-source/oss.zenika.com/README.md

     }
 ```

-⚠️ Please copy/paste one of the following location:
+⚠️ Please copy/paste one of the following locations:

 - "Bordeaux, FR"
 - "Brest, FR"